-7. At the 1995 Liaison Committee TUAC drew attention to some of the relative advantages of the OECD as compared to other international organisations:

-- It is composed of a group of countries which are the leading economies and which have more similarities than dissimilarities in their political, economic and social structures.
-Yet it is assuming a global reach and can act as a catalyst for more effective governance of the global economic system. - It represents almost the whole range of government departments and policy fields, allowing the interconnections and inconsistency of policy to be resolved and a multidisciplinary approach adopted. - Although an intergovernmental body the OECD through TUAC and BIAC has the opportunity to involve the social partners and not just governments in its work, which can be an important "reality check" on the applicability of policy conclusions.
+- 7. At the 2002 Liaison Committee TUAC drew attention to some of the relative advantages of the OECD as compared to other international organisations: - It is composed of a group of countries which are the leading democratic market economies and which have more similarities than dissimilarities in their political, economic and social structures.
+Yet it is assuming a global reach and can act as a catalyst for more effective governance of the global economic system. - It represents almost the whole range of government departments and policy fields, allowing the interconnections and inconsistency of policy to be resolved and a multidisciplinary approach adopted.